A complete web app platform for maths educators

 MathsBURST was built to be fully integrated platform, with all the components easily accessible to teachers and students through a single account and web app.
 This included, lesson plans and professional development material.
 Student's dashboard and access to Challenges.
 Assessment tool for measuring progress of the students at the start of the cohort and at the end.
 Plus of course support resources for teachers and schools.

 We built the program around the concept of phases, which allowed teachers to progressively be directed to different features and content for students, in sequence as they progressed though the year.
-This helped orientate the teachers in the app, reducing the cognitive load for an already busy classroom.
+This helped orient the teachers in the app, reducing the cognitive load for an already busy classroom.

 Many of our students share devices with their class mates and therefore need to log in and out of the program frequently.
 It's critical that students use their allocated accounts, we wanted students to personalise their account so it's easier to identify that they're logged in.